seedcase-project/seedcase-website/design/overview.md

 ### Dissemination of framework

-TODO: not sure where to put this.

-To be aligned to the goals of openness, transparency, and FAIR principles, the complete development of the framework will take place openly on GitHub.
-From there we will link to and promote it through various outlets, including publications, conferences, and social media.
-The framework and all its components will be licensed under permissive copyright licenses like the MIT License for the software and the Creative Commons Attribution License for non-software content.
+Aligning with the guiding principles, the complete development of the framework will take place openly on GitHub.
+The framework and all its components will be licensed under a permissive copyright licenses.

-Be easily installable

--   Through Conda?
--   As an image for Windows?
--   Through snapcraft/flak, etc?
--   As a dmg image for Mac?
+Installation

 # Data lifecycle stages